larry-athey/rpi-smart-still/README.md

 # RPI-Smart-Still
 Raspberry PI and Arduino/ESP32 powered smart still controller and monitor.
 Designed around the Still Spirits T-500 column and boiler, but can be easily added to any other custom built still.

 Let me start off by saying that I'm no master distiller and don't pretend to be one.
 YouTube is already full of those kinds of frauds *(I'm talking about you Cyrus Mason Jar, Still'n The Clear charlatan)*.
-I'm a software engineer with a strong emphasis in the area of automation.
+I'm a software engineer with a strong emphasis in the field of automation.
 I'm only a hobby distiller, but I know very well what needs to be done in order to automate a still and maintain a targeted output proof.
 It's all a matter of temperature control and monitoring the result.

 The main focus of this project is to read temperatures and control cooling water via servo controlled needle valves while monitoring the output proof.
 I may add control for electric boiler heating once I obtain more info from other distillers who utilize these devices.
 Thus far, I haven't found any need for one with the Still Spirits boiler and haven't studied them at all.